HolgerPeters/blog/_drafts/bootstrap_bayes.md

 status: draft
 tags:
  - data science
+ - bayes
 title: "Bayes'n'Bootstrap"
 ---

-With the advent of machine learning into our IT landscapes, a previously rather academic conflict of the statistical community is now often on stage.
-It is the question of *Frequentism* vs. *Bayesianism*.
+With the advent of machine learning into our IT landscapes, a previously rather academic conflict of the statistical community surfaces in blogs and other forums of discussion every other week.
+It is the question of *frequentism* vs.
+*Bayesianism*.
 This debate, often one that is as emotional as the famous *editor-wars*, is in fact a very fundamental one that touches the foundations of statistics and probability theory.
 In that sense, it isn't your usual bike shedding discussion, even if it is sometimes lead as one.
 Metaphorically, it is a custody trial to determine who may claim the interpretational sovereignty over nothing less than the *Theory of Probability*.

-In a nutshell, frequentism and Bayesianism are both established approaches to statistics.
-Their differences start, with their core definitions.
-Frequentism treats probabilities as ratios of frequency-counts collected from an infinite number of trials; and frequentist practitioners will tell you that a finite number of trials will also suffice (as in: from 100 coin flips, 50 times we will obtain *head*, thus the probability for head is $$\wp(H=1)=0.5$$).
+frequentism and Bayesianism are both established approaches to statistics.
+Their differences start, with their core definitions. frequentism treats probabilities as ratios of frequency-counts collected from an infinite number of trials; and frequentist practitioners will tell you that a finite number of trials will also suffice (as in: from 100 coin flips, 50 times we will obtain *head*, thus the probability for head is $$\wp(H=1)=0.5$$).

 For Bayesianists, probabilities are **degrees of belief**;
 also Bayesianists use Bayes' theorem for inference.
 A